Resilience in challenges

 Resilience also means making our best use, primarily our energy.
 The more you run, the more your body learns to make the athletic gesture consuming the least possible quantity.

-There is no room for waste.
-Starting from this assumption it is easy to understand how important it is to focus on the things you can check or in any case manage.
+There's no room for waste.
+Starting from this premise, it's easy to understand how important it is to focus on the things you can control or at least manage.

 Focusing your attention on things on which you don't have the slightest control is a useless waste of energy.
 This is not only valid in the field of ultrarunning, it is a transversal concept applicable to every single context of our life.